deepesdl/deepesdl-doc/docs/guide/user-guide.md

 ### Changing a JupyterLab profile

-If you have already started your session and need to change JupyterLab profiles, you can do this by selecting *Hub control panel* from the *File* menu within JupyterLab.
+If you have already started your session and need to change the JupyterLab profile, you can do this by selecting *Hub control panel* from the *File* menu within JupyterLab.
 Then click the ‘Stop my server’ button and wait for your current server to shut down.
 When the ‘Start my server’ button appears, you can click